japanoise/dmg-sandbox/README.md

 This is possibly the simplest possible ROM.
 It will boot the GameBoy and then hang forever.

+### graphics.gb

+ISSOtm wrote a hello world tutorial; this is me completing it.

 ## credits

-blank.z80 by assemblydigest.
+blank.z80 by assemblydigest. graphics.z80 originally written by ISSOtm and adapted by me; font.chr is a font from the same tutorial.
 Makefile and non-code by me.
 All licensed MIT unless otherwise stated; see the file LICENSE.

 [1]: https://github.com/japanoise/b